David Bote

-David C. Bote (/ˈboʊtiː/ BOH-tee, born April 7, 1993) is an American professional baseball infielder in the Los Angeles Dodgers organization.
-He has previously played in Major League Baseball (MLB) for the Chicago Cubs.
+David C. Bote (/ˈboʊtiː/ BOH-tee, born April 7, 1993) is an American fomer professional baseball infielder.
+He played in Major League Baseball (MLB) for the Chicago Cubs from 2018 through 2024.
+Despite his decision to retire, his rights are retained by the Los Angeles Dodgers organization, who maintain him on the minor league restricted list.

 Amateur career

 Bote attended Erie High School in Erie, Colorado, as a freshman and later transferred to Faith Christian Academy in Arvada, Colorado.
 As a senior in 2011, Bote led Faith Christian to the 3A Colorado state title in baseball.
 Bote enrolled at Liberty University to play college baseball as a walk-on, but after a semester, transferred to Neosho County Community College in Kansas.
 During his lone collegiate season, he hit .419.